The purpose of this web page is not to make a determination of criminal wrong doing.

 The County Recorder is required by law to record all documents, as long as they are properly prepared according to State of Utah recording requirements.

 The fact that the deed was recorded in the Recorders Office does not indicate that your parcel was approved by Box Elder County or that your parcel was in compliance with the requirements of Box Elder County Ordinances or Utah Code.

-The parcels identified in the letters do not currently comply with Box Elder County ordinances.
+The parcels with a Notice of Noncompliance recorded against it without a Release of Noncompliance recorded, do not currently comply with Box Elder County ordinances.

-In order to bring your parcel back into compliance, you will need to comply with the requirements of both “The Box Elder County Land Use and Management and Development Code as described in §7.7 and also in the Utah Code as described in §17-27a-601 thru §17-27a-611.
+In order to bring your parcel back into compliance, you will need to comply with the requirements of both “The Box Elder County Land Use and Management and Development Code as described in Articles 5 thru 6, and also in the Utah Code as described in §17-27a-601 thru §17-27a-611.

-If you have received a letter and have further questions please contact us and provide the following information: your name, the date of the letter, your phone number(s) including area code, and the parcel number.
+If you have received a notice of Noncompliance and have further questions please contact us and provide the following information: your name, your phone number(s) including area code, and the parcel number.
 (The parcel number is in bold above the first legal description.
 Example: 09-099-0999)